Make the most of Fall’s grand entrance with 10 highlights your whole family can get into during the month of September in the Twin Cities.

 1) Visit an apple orchard

 According to family tradition, Fall is upon us once 1) the State Fair has wrapped and 2) we’ve made tracks to one our our favorite apple orchards!
 We love seeking out one of the quieter, less-traveled orchards on the outskirts of the metro to pick a peck, get up close to some farm animals and take a hayride.
 Options in the Twin Cities run the gamut from large operations filled with elaborate playgrounds and numerous kiddie attractions to more simple spots to spend the day.
-Some of our favorites include Minnetonka Orchards (amazing apple cider donuts!), Fall Harvest Orchard, and Fischer’s Croix Farm Orchard, sponsor of FFTC’s annual Orchard Crawl on Sept 22.
+Some of our favorites include Minnetonka Orchards (amazing apple cider donuts!), Fall Harvest Orchard, and Fischer’s Croix Farm Orchard.
 For a dozen or so more ideas, check out our Guide to Twin Cities Apple Orchards.

 2) Lone Oak Days Fall Festival | Holz Farm, Eagan